 - Includes the funding amount;

-- Includes a brief description of the project use of funds; and
+- Includes brief description of the project use of funds; and

 - Documented on official letterhead.

-Examples include, but are not limited to:
+Examples include:

-- A letter of commitment from the agency or organization on official letterhead. - A copy of an award letter from other agency or organization. - A budget resolution from the local government.
+- Letter of commitment from the agency or organization on official letterhead; - Copy of award letter from other agency or organization; and - A budget resolution from the local government.